BIOTECH-7005-BIOINF-3000

 Dataset

-The dataset used in this practical is subsampled from RNA-Seq of two groups of samples from study of Herbst et al. 2023.
-We will be doing a pairwise DE analysis between Arabidopsis seedlings treated with 80 µg/ml Zeocin (treatment group) and mock-treated seddlings (control group), and trying to understand what kinds of genes/pathways might be regulated/perturbed due to Zeocin treatment, which can be used as a radiomimetic drug to understand the molecular mechanisms of DNA damage in plant.
-Here are some informtions for Arabidopsis and this RNA-Seq dataset:
+The dataset used in this practical is sub-sampled from RNA-Seq of two groups of samples from study of Herbst et al. 2023.
+We will be doing a pairwise DE analysis between Arabidopsis seedlings treated with 80 µg/ml Zeocin (treatment group) and mock-treated seedlings (control group), trying to understand what kinds of genes/pathways might be impacted by Zeocin treatment, which can be used as a radiomimetic drug to understand the molecular mechanisms of DNA damage in plants.
+Here are some key pieces of information for Arabidopsis and this RNA-Seq dataset:

 Tools and R packages pipeline